 Mixed Trusts

-- Deciding on the type of trust that best suits your goals.
+- Decide on the type of trust

 Decide on the Assets